pierre-rouleau/trying-erlang/README.md

 A collection of small Erlang snippets and modules

-This repository of Erlang code snippets is something I'm going to write while I'm in the preocess of learning Erlang, OTP and some other programming languages that run on the Erlang Vm (like Elixir).
+This repository of Erlang code snippets is something I'm going to write while I'm in the process of learning Erlang, OTP and some other programming languages that run on the Erlang Vm (like Elixir).

 For that I am reading several Erlang books, upgrading my Emacs environment to better